Caring for outdoor cats: How to keep them safe and healthy

 2. Increased risk of getting lost

-Unless you’ve fitted your kitty with a good pet tracker, letting them roam free greatly increases the risk that your feline friend will wander too far and be unable to find their way home.
+Unless you’ve fitted your kitty with one of the best pet trackers, letting them roam free greatly increases the risk that your feline friend will wander too far and be unable to find their way home.
 This is particularly common in the winter when the cold temperatures can cause animals to become disorientated.

 As well as getting lost, there’s also a chance that your cat may find themselves locked in someone’s garden shed or get trapped in an abandoned house or building.
 If your cat isn’t wearing a tracker or collar with identification, a good Samaritan may find them, and thinking they’re a stray, take them to the nearest animal shelter.